XrXr/ContinuousURLReader/README.md

 ContinuousURLReader
 ===================

-A web reader made with AngularJS for reading websites with url pattern `example.com/a.php?=1  ...2 ...3 ...4 ...... n`
+A web reader made with AngularJS and Bootstrap3 for reading websites with url pattern `example.com/a.php?=1  ...2 ...3 ...4 ...... n`